bugzilla/bugzilla/docs/en/rst/maintaining/backups.rst

 Bugzilla
 ========

-It's also a good idea to back up the Bugzilla directory itself, as there are some data files and configuration files stored there which you would want to retain.
+The Bugzilla directory contains some data files and configuration files which you would want to retain.
 A simple recursive copy will do the job here.

 :command:`cp -rp $BUGZILLA_HOME /var/backups/bugzilla`